Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

  - 8
 ---

-NOTE: This is a working document; there is currently no timeline for the release of NServiceBus version 8.0.
+This document focuses on changes that are affecting general endpoint configuration and message handlers.
+For more upgrade guides, also see the following:

 * [Changes for downstream implementations like custom/community transports, persistence, message serializers](implementations.md)
 * [Changes related to the pipeline](pipeline.md)
 * [Changes to framework requirements](/nservicebus/operations/dotnet-framework-version-requirements.md)

-This document focuses on changes that are affecting general endpoint configuration and message handlers.

 ## Removed support for .NET Standard